Avenue Foch: History

 During the Second World War, the street was nicknamed Avenue Boche by the Parisians ("Boche" being a slang word for "German").
 The local headquarters of the Gestapo were located for a time at number 72; the office of Section IV B4 of the Gestapo, the Juden Referat, which was responsible for the arrest and deportation of French Jews to the concentration camps, had its office at 31 bis Avenue Foch.
 British agent Peter Churchill was tortured on the fifth floor of number 84.
-He survived the war.
+He survived the war dying in 1972.